adamboerema/polymertutorial/README.md

 	<h1>Welcome {{name}}</h1>

 To finalize the view, let's add a touch of css to our component to make everything a little more fancy.
-Let's add this style block above our template tags
+Let's add this style block above our template tags.

 	<style>
         img {